Rob-Rizzo/Fracture-Segmentation/README.md

 The code saves coordinates of segmented fracture into a txt useful to the input the data into FracPaQ.
-The code reshapes the fracture coordinates save in the cell array , into a format readable by FracPaQ: each line in the .txt file correspond to a segmented fracture with pairs of xn - yn coordinates.
+The code reshapes the fracture coordinates save in the cell array , into a format readable by FracPaQ: each line in the .txt file correspond to a segmented fracture with pairs of xn - yn coordinates. o–––––––––o–––––––––o
+X1,Y1     X2,Y2  ...
+Xn,Yn

-The test image attached here is a CT micrograph of a ceramics sample (kaolin matrix + quartz temper).
+The test image used here, "INPUT_IMAGE.tif" is a CT micrograph of a ceramics sample (kaolin matrix + quartz temper).
 Outputs images also attached.

 The main script calls two functions: